AzorianSolutions/as-docker-images-powerdns-recursor/README.md

     build-release IMAGE_TAG_NAME PDNS_VERSION DISTRO_REPO_NAME DISTRO_TAG

-So for example, to build the PowerDNS recursor version 4.5.3 on Alpine Linux 3.14.1, you would execute the following shell command:
+So for example, to build the PowerDNS recursor version 4.5.3 on Debian Linux 11.1-slim, you would execute the following shell command:

-    build-release alpine-3.14-4.5.3 4.5.3 alpine 3.14.1
+    build-release 4.5.3-debian-11.1-slim 4.5.3 debian 11.1-slim

 The build-realease command assumes the following parameter defaults;